buy Don Pilar

 a sanitary production process

 Once the freshly-cut agave arrives at the distillery, workmen thoroughly cleanse the plants.
-They steam-clean the agave hearts, and remove the cogollo or bitter sprout before cooking.
-These extra steps in cleanliness have been awarded with kosher certification.
-Rabbi Abraham Srugo annually reviews and grants Kosher Parve Mehadrin status for Tequila Don Pilar and allows the use of a kashrut seal.
+They steam-clean the agave hearts, and remove the cogollo before cooking.
+This flowering root, if not removed will add bitterness to the end product.

 Cocimiento